enviroCar/enviroCar-app/README.md

 The software includes a [map module](./org.envirocar.map), which is used to visualize the track data & statistics on a map.
 It may require additional configuration as part of the development process.
 Please refer to the [respective documentation](./org.envirocar.map/README.md) for more information.

-The map module provides support for multiple map providers & libraries, which may be enabled or disabled during compilation.
+The map module provides support for multiple map providers & libraries.
+These may be enabled or disabled during compilation.

+The application also allows to switch between the map providers & styles during runtime as well.

+[MapTiler](https://www.maptiler.com/) API key needs to be specified as `MAPTILER_API_KEY` in the [`gradle.properties` file](./gradle.properties) before compilation.
+MapTiler (a tile provider) is configured to work with Mapbox map provider & MapLibre map provider.

 ## License